una/una.github.io/_posts/blog/2015-10-12-vignettes.md

 </style></div>
 <div class="clearfix"></div>
 <br>
-Using gradients in this was is also an excellent technique for making text more legible on top of a light image.
-You can use transparent-to-black gradients which cover over areas of text (such as if there was text on the bottom of an image area).
+Using gradients in this was is also an excellent technique for making text more legible on top of images.
+You can use transparent-to-black gradients on light images which cover over areas of text (such as if there was text on the bottom of an image area), and the inverse on dark images.
+There's an excellent [CSS Tricks](https://css-tricks.com/design-considerations-text-images/) article on this, and other techniques.

---- add link here to the css tricks article ---

 Anyway, here's a live example to play with if you're into that sort of thing: